 6.26.1 Applicability to language

 The vulnerability as described in ISO/IEC 24772-1 subclause 6.26 applies to Ada.
 Ada allows the usual sources of dead code as described in subclause 6.26 of ISO/IEC 24772-1 and [22] that are common to most conventional programming languages.

-6.26.2 Guidance to language users

-Follow the mitigation mechanisms of subclause 6.26.5 of ISO/IEC 24772-1:2022.

-Use implementation-specific mechanisms, if provided, to support the elimination of dead code.
 In some cases, use pragmas such as Restrictions, Suppress, or Discard_Names to inform the compiler that some code whose generation would normally be required for certain constructs would be dead because of properties of the overall system, and that therefore the code need not be generated.
 For example:

 package Pkg is

 type Enum is (Aaa, Bbb, Ccc);

 pragma Discard_Names( Enum );

 end Pkg;

 If Pkg.Enum'Image and related attributes (e.g., Value, Wide_Image) of the type Enum are never used, and if the implementation normally builds a table of the enumeration literals, then the pragma allows the elimination of the table.

+6.26.2 Avoidance mechanisms for language users

+Ada software developers can avoid the vulnerability or mitigate its ill effects in the following ways.
+They can:

+Apply the mitigation mechanisms of subclause 6.26.5 of ISO/IEC 24772-1:2022;

+Use implementation-specific mechanisms, if provided, to support the elimination of dead code.

 6.27 Switch statements and static analysis [CLL]